whynotmake-it/rivership/packages/snaptest/README.md

 dart run snaptest:clean
 ```

-This script will delete all the screenshots in the `.snapper` directories around your project.
+This script will delete all the screenshots in the `.snaptest` directories around your project.

 ### assemble